trein/dev-best-practices/wiki/Python-Coding-Standards.md

 # Yes:
 import math
 class Square(object):
+     """
-     """A square with two properties: a writable area and a read-only perimeter.
+     A square with two properties: a writable area and a read-only perimeter.

      To use:
      >>> sq = Square(3)